karolaug/pisak/doc/index.rst

 eyetracker-ng
 ==================

-Eyetracker-ng is educational eye-tracking program fully implemented in python and licensed under GPL 3+ license.
-It's main purpose is to provide functional tool for learning basics of image processing.
+Eyetracker-ng is an educational eye-tracking program fully implemented in python and licensed under GPL 3+ license.
+It's main purpose is to provide functional tools for learning basics of image processing.

-Beeing fully functional program, eyetracker-ng can be used to develop costom image processing algorithms by providing easy to use opencv wrapper.
+Being a fully functional program, eyetracker-ng can also be used to develop custom image processing algorithms by providing easy to use opencv wrapper.

 You can find basic examples of image processing algorithms in :ref:`tutorial <tutorial>` section.